 - Partnership firm will not take interest on his given amount in the form of drawing to any partner.

-No, only applicable government registrations are mandatory like if sales/supply of services exceed specified limit of turnover then registration with Goods and Services Tax is mandatory.
+No, only applicable government registrations are mandatory for Partnership Firm like if sales/supply of services exceed specified limit of turnover then registration with Goods and Services Tax is mandatory.
 However as per RBI norms government proof of business is mandatory to open a current bank account, if the partnership firm is not registered under Indian Partnership Act, 1932, 1932, in that case registration with either Goods and Services Tax, Import Export Code, Shop and Establishment or other local commercial departments are required.
 To know about registration with government departments click here.

 - LARGER RESOURCES: Due the more number of members the partnership firm has larger resources for the business operations as compared to sole proprietorship.